abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-activedirectory.md

-# Authentification `explicit` for Microsoft Active Directory services
+# Authentication `explicit` for Microsoft Active Directory Services

-## authmanagers `explicit` object
+## authmanagers `explicit` Object

-The `explicit` authentification configuration is defined as a dictionnary object and contains an `explicit` provider.
+The `explicit` authentication configuration is defined as a dictionary object and contains an `explicit` provider.

-For example :
+For example:

 ```
 'explicit': {